zsh-users/antigen/index.md

 The final field is `true` or `false` reflecting whether there is a local clone for this bundle.

+With `--short` argument it will only print short bundle names only.

 ### antigen cleanup